Fees, Funding and Financial Support

 Our undergraduate and postgraduate degree programmes are eligible for UK Student Finance, which provides loans for tuition fees and living costs to eligible students.

-Please note that the Graduate Diploma does not qualify for government student loans or maintenance support.
+⚠️ Please note: The Graduate Diploma does not qualify for government student loans or maintenance support.

 Some students have successfully applied for external funding from charitable trusts and organisations to help cover tuition and related costs.
-While the college does not offer substantial in-house financial support, we encourage students to explore the following options:
+While Westminster does not offer substantial in-house financial aid, we encourage students to explore the following options:

 Offers grants for theological education and training, with an inclusive approach across Christian traditions.